Experience a once-in-a-decade performance amongst the beauty of the Austrian Alps

 Day 3 – The Pinzgaubahn and the Krimml Waterfalls

-Our excursion today, takes us by coach to Krimml in the Hohe Tauern National Park, the second largest wildlife preserve in Europe and home to the glorious Krimml Waterfalls, the largest waterfalls in Austria and thought to be the highest in Europe.
-Over 380 metres high, crashing down onto the rocks below, the Krimml waterfalls cast a shimmering mist over the sumptuous backdrop of the valley below.
-Guided walks follow a trail which passes by the three stages of the falls as they thunder into pools guarded by pine tree forests and craggy rock formations.
-The valley, the Krimmler Ache, is a glorious example of a postcard Austrian valley, complete with forested walls, noble Alpine mountains and traditional farmlands and barns.
-The waters here are exceptionally pure glacial waters sourced from the peaks above, and are actually recognized by the local government as being beneficial to the health of those who visit, specifically for aiding the immune system.
+Our excursion today takes us by coach to Krimml in the Hohe Tauern National Park, the second largest wildlife preserve in Europe and home to the glorious Krimml Waterfalls, the largest waterfalls in Austria and thought to be the highest in Europe.
+Over 380 meters high, crashing down onto the rocks below, the Krimml waterfalls cast a shimmering mist over the sumptuous backdrop of the valley below.
+Guided walks follow a trail that passes by the three stages of the falls as they thunder into pools guarded by pine tree forests and craggy rock formations.
+The valley, the Krimmler Ache, is a glorious example of a postcard Austrian valley, complete with forested walls, noble Alpine mountains, and traditional farmlands and barns.
+The waters here are exceptionally pure glacial waters sourced from the peaks above and are actually recognized by the local government as being beneficial to the health of those who visit, specifically for aiding the immune system.

 After some time here, we transfer to Mittersil for a journey on the wonderful narrow-gauge Pinzgauer Lokalbahn Railroad which treks to Zell am See, offering marvelous views across the forests below.
 With jolly red carriages trundling below the steep tall pine covered mountains, this train gives a superb panoramic snapshot of the picture perfect Austrian countryside as it runs from the traditional city of Mittersill to Zell am See.
 (B, D)

 Day 4 – The Grossglockner High Alpine Road